simonw/db-to-sqlite/README.md

       --connection TEXT  SQLAlchemy connection string  [required]
       --all              Detect and copy all tables
-      --table TEXT       Name of table to save the results (and copy) --sql TEXT         Optional SQL query to run --pk TEXT          Optional column to use as a primary key --help             Show this message and exit.
+      --table TEXT       Name of table to save the results (and copy) --skip TEXT        When using --all skip these tables --sql TEXT         Optional SQL query to run --pk TEXT          Optional column to use as a primary key --help             Show this message and exit.